 Later, as a teenager, since I was unable to afford fuel for the small outboard boat I had, I converted her to a square rigged sailboat, using her tent as a sail and the tent poles as masts.
 This is how I learned to sail.
 All through this time I always dreamed of long distance voyaging to exotic and far away places.
-The thought of crossing an ocean first materialized when I met Mr. Georgiou who, with his wife, crossed the Atlantic and reached Greece.
+The thought of crossing an ocean first materialized when I met Savvas Georgiou who, with his wife, crossed the Atlantic, in a small engineless sailboat, and reached Greece.

 In the late 1950s my father sold Samiopoula and got a 16' speed boat made by Chris-Craft.
 He named her Delfini.
 This boat was originally equipped with two 18 hp outboard engines and later by a single 50 hp, the largest outboard then made by Evinrude.
 As a teenager I was, of course, thrilled by the speed and loved water skiing, a novelty in Greece at the time.
 But I soon realized that in order to fulfill my long distance voyaging dreams I would need a sailboat.